petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-templates/embedding-widgets-in-web-content-templates.md

 - Liferay SaaS
 uuid: 639e26cd-ceb4-4590-a380-56777ab455a1
 ---

-# Embedding Widgets in Templates
+# Embedding Widgets in Web Content Templates

 You can embed widgets in web content templates: it doesn't matter whether they're core apps, custom apps, instanceable, or non-instanceable.
 Below is an example of embedding a Web Content widget in FreeMarker: